robertfben/sql-challenge/README.md

  - Created a .sql file of the SQL queries.

- - Created a Jupyter notebook of the bonus analysis.
+ - Created a Jupyter notebook of the additional analysis.

 ## References: